 However, and this is an important point, College Board has also released PDFs of every chapter and practice test in the book on its website!
 As part of its efforts toward greater transparency and equalizing access to test prep, College Board has published its practice tests and offered free resources via Khan Academy.

 The College Board book's main strength is its official SAT questions, since they are the very best practice material.
 Beyond the practice tests, the book's greatest strengths are its review of the overall test structure and format, its presentation of math concepts, and its description of the new essay (but note that, as of July 2021, the SAT Essay is only available in states where it's required as part of SAT School Day administrations).
 Since the SAT is a written test, it's a good idea to have hard copies of practice tests to gain practice in the most authentic way.
 Whether this means buying this book or printing out the free tests yourself is up to you.

 College Board's real questions will get you familiar with how questions are worded, how they're arranged, and other patterns of the SAT.
 You'll gain practice with the new structure, which gives you a 65-minute Reading section, 35-minute Writing section, and two math sections.
-The eight full length practice tests add up to 24 hours of prep or about 32 including the essay section.
+The eight full-length practice tests add up to 24 hours of prep or 32 hours if you include the essay section.